insure logo

 Which Illinois cities have the cheapest non-owner auto insurance?

-It’s common for rates to vary greatly from ZIP code to ZIP code.
-Insurers set rates based on data points such as theft, collisions and vandalism in different U.S. cities.
+It’s common for rates to vary significantly from ZIP code to ZIP code.
+Insurers set rates based on data points such as theft, collisions, and vandalism in different U.S. cities.

 Below are the cheapest and most expensive cities for non-owner car insurance in Illinois.